-Your insurance provider will not be billed for any procedures performed solely for the purpose of this research study.
+Your insurance provider will not be billed for the CBZ drug or any procedures performed solely for the purpose of this research study.
 Expenses resulting from standard care for your medical problems are your responsibility (or the responsibility of your insurance provider or government program).
 There are no funds available to pay for lost time away from work and other activities, lost wages, or child care expenses.